DaveL17/ZWaveNodeMatrix/README.md

 neighbor list onto a scatter plot.

 > [!NOTE]
-> The ZWave Node Matrix plugin does not require access to the Internet to function.
+> The Z-Wave Node Matrix plugin does not require access to the Internet to function.